 The last one isn’t technically a castle, but its creepy history also places Ca’ Dario (Palazzo Dario) on the list.
 Amidst the beauty and awe of Venice, is this haunted palace with an eerie past.
 It’s located between Palazzo Barbaro Wolkoff and the narrow Rio delle Torreselle on the Grand Canal.
 Architecturally, it also looks quite out of place.
 The castle was first built in a floral Venetian Gothic style, then later renovated after 1486 in a Renaissance-style.

 The first owner was Giovanni Dario, Secretary to the Venetian Senate, diplomat, and merchant.
 He lived there with his family, but tales of tragedy and death plagued the palace.
 Two of Dario’s own children are said to have died there, with the last tragedy recorded as recently as 1993.

 People that have owned the palace or stayed for more than 20 days, died of illnesses, or committed suicide or murder.
-The last 2 instances were typically because of bankruptcy, but still, Ca’ Dario isn’t somewhere I’ll be staying anytime soon!
+The last 2 instances reported were due to bankruptcy, but this doesn’t sway me to spending a night at Ca’ Dario.

 Boutique hotel in Venice

 Corte di Gabriela is a boutique hotel with 13 rooms, which have been recently refurbished.
-Expect exceptional breakfasts, luxury comfort and spacious showers!
+They serve exceptional breakfasts, luxury comfort and spacious showers.
 It’s within walking distance to Venice’s main attractions like Piazza San Marco and St Mark’s Basilica.